Skip to main content

 • • Things that make you laugh when you remember them

-• • Moments you found yourself explaining to someone recently
+• • Moments you found yourself explaining recently

 5